The learning goals for Week 44 are:

 Lab classes should work on Mandatory iteration 7.

 The Wednesday lecture will cover the HotStone mandatory GUI exercise: Presentations W9-2 and W9-3.
-W9-2 provides essential clues in solving the mandatory.
+W9-2 provides essential clues in solving the mandatory, while W9-3 is actually optional material, mostly about my own architectural design decisions about how the handed-out "glue code between Game and MiniDraw" was designed and developed.

 Next, do a 10 minute presentation at the whiteboard in front of your team.